11nithin/Election_Analysis/README.md

     - Diana DeGette
     - Raymon Anthony Doane
 - **The candidate results were:**-
-    - Candidate **Charles Casper Stockham** received "23.0%" of the vote and "85,213" number of votes
+    - Candidate **Charles Casper Stockham** received "23.0%" of the vote and "85,213" number of votes.
-    - Candidate **Diana DeGette** received "73.8%" of the vote and "272,892" number of votes
+    - Candidate **Diana DeGette** received "73.8%" of the vote and "272,892" number of votes.
-    - Candidate **Raymon Anthony Doane** received "3.1%" of the vote and "11,606" number of votes
+    - Candidate **Raymon Anthony Doane** received "3.1%" of the vote and "11,606" number of votes.

 - **The Counties and number of votes and percentage**
      - Jefferson: 10.5% (38,855)